-- University failing to provide academic accommodations for the victim;
+- University failing to provide academic accommodations for you;

-- University failing to enforce no-contact between the reported perpetrator and victim;
+- University failing to enforce no-contact between the reported perpetrator and you;

-- College failing to tell a student about their rights to report the assault to law enforcement;
+- College failing to tell you about your rights to report the assault to law enforcement;

 - University officials failing to follow through on reported assault or dragging out an investigation over an unreasonable time period;

-- Failing to provide a student living accommodations; or
+- Failing to provide you living accommodations; or

 - Failing to address continuing harassment or retaliation.